 THIRSTY The Duck is leading a citizens effort to increase Wisconsin's Waterfowl Stamp revenue for Wetlands Conservation.

 The price of the WI Waterfowl Stamp has not been increased in over 20 years.
-WI DNR reports, in 1978 duck stamp sales generated $400,000 - TODAY it raises only approximately $350,000 annually.
-This stamp revenue is important funding for improving habitat for birds and wildlife in Wisconsin.
+WI DNR reports, in 1978 the $3.25 stamp generated over $400,000 in it's first year for habitat work.
+TODAY the $7 stamp raises approximately $350,000 for projects in Wisconsin and $170,000 for projects in Canada.

 Hunters required to purchase stamps to hunt waterfowl - have been the primary purchasers of duck stamps.
-Declining hunter numbers has resulted in lost revenue for wetlands & waterfowl habitat management in Wisconsin.
+Declining hunter numbers, inflation, increasing project costs and greater management needs have resulted in several wetlands & waterfowl habitat projects not receiving funding each year.

 Three pin-backed buttons 1.50" diameter and conservation cards which explain the importance of Wisconsin Waterfowl Stamp Revenue.